Kimba Wood: Proposed nomination as Attorney General

 In the Nannygate matter of 1993, Wood was Bill Clinton's second unsuccessful choice for United States Attorney General.
-Like Clinton's previous nominee, Zoë Baird, Wood had hired an illegal alien as a nanny, but unlike Baird, she had paid the required taxes on the employee.
-Wood employed the illegal immigrant at a time when it was legal to do so, before the Immigration Reform and Control Act of 1986 made the hiring of illegal immigrants unlawful.
-The threat of a repetition of the same controversy nevertheless led to the hasty withdrawal of Wood from consideration.
+Like Clinton's previous nominee, Zoë Baird, Wood had hired an illegal immigrant as a nanny, but unlike Baird, she had paid the required taxes on the employee's wages.
+Wood employed the immigrant at a time when it was legal to do so, before the Immigration Reform and Control Act of 1986 made the hiring of undocumented immigrants unlawful.
+The threat of a repetition of the same controversy nevertheless led to the withdrawal of Wood from consideration.
 Janet Reno was later nominated and confirmed for the post.
 White House officials said they were angry at Wood because she had not told Clinton and other officials about the nanny, even when she had been directly asked.
 In her statement, however, Wood said she had not misled the White House.